pycroscopy/pycroscopy/docs/data_format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Typically, each commercial instruments generates data files formatted in
-proprietary data formats by the instrument manufacturer.
+proprietary file formats by the instrument manufacturer.
 The proprietary
-natures of these data formats impede scientific progress in the
+nature of these file formats and the obfuscated data model within the files impede scientific progress in the
 following ways:

 1. By making it challenging for researchers to extract data from these files
 2. Impeding the correlation of data acquired from different instruments.
 3. Inability to store results back into the same file
 4. Inflexibility to accommodate few kilobytes to several gigabytes of data
-5. Requiring different versions of analysis routines for each format
+5. Requiring different versions of analysis routines for each data format
 6. In some cases, requiring proprietary software provided with the instrument to access the data

 Future concerns